russss/nhs-covid19-app-data/README.md

 This file is also available in the [public git repository](https://github.com/nihp-public/covid19-app-system-public/blob/master/src/static/exposure-configuration.json), however this is a mirror and may not be updated immediately when the configuration changes.

 For changes dated before 2021-07-11, the data in the table has been backfilled using data from the git repository, and so the timestamp will be approximate.

+### walk_in_pcr_availability

+Start date: 2021-12-27

+Walk-in PCR test availability across the UK, in the JSON format returned by the website.
+This table is only updated when the JSON data substantively changes.

+### home_test_availability

+Start date: 2021-12-27

+Home test ordering availability, for PCR and LFD tests.